Identifying Symptoms, Reasons, and Strategies to Combat Overthinking

 You have trouble sleeping

 A busy mind has difficulty shutting off, even at night.
 Overthinkers report having difficulty falling asleep or staying asleep.
-Our bodies need restorative sleep and to recharge our energy.
-But if you are worrying it is incredibly hard to get rest.
+Our bodies need restorative sleep to reset and to recharge our energy.
+If you are constantly worrying and overthinking, it's incredibly hard for your brain to shut off so your body and brain can both rest.
+This causes chronic stress over-time, since poor sleep contributes to more nervous system dysregulation, and the cycle continues.

 You dwell on the past and wonder if you chose a different path, "What would have happened?"

 "I didn't choose right!"
-When you think about what could have been, or the ways things might have gone differently in your life you are living in uncertainty.
-You spend all the time thinking of regrets and how you if you chose the path with the worst outcome.
+When you think about what could have been, or the ways things might have gone differently in your life, you are living in uncertainty.
+You spend a significant amount of time and mental energy in the past, thinking about regrets, and in the future, worrying about what could happen.
+You struggle to spend time in the present, embracing what is and accepting that you cannot control every little thing.

 You struggle with control issues.